Design patterns

 Interfaces

-Based on observations at projects, the basic model consists of a type element named Interface, which includes a type property to store the name.
-Typically, the type property Name has a data type of Single line text (to contain a brief title for recognizing the interface).
+Based on observations at projects, the basic model consists of a type element named Interface.
+Typically, the type element Interface includes a type property to store the name:

-Regarding relations, an interface commonly includes a type relation called has lead to the type element Object.
+• A type relation, has lead, is created between the type elements Interface and Object.
 This relation identifies the object primarily responsible for the interface.
 In most projects, the cardinality for this relation is set to Single.
 This prevents ambiguity and ensures accountability, even when multiple disciplines are involved.

 Dependency